 15. Exercise social responsibility and give back to your community

-Marketing and promotion doesn’t have to be hard.
-All you need is a good idea, and to run with it for all its worth.
+Marketing and promotion don’t have to be hard.
+All you need is to come up with a good idea, and to run with it for all its worth.

 These 15 advertising ideas and actual implementation is a good place to start, but don’t let that limit you.
 If you have some ideas of your own, we would love to hear about it.
 Remember, sharing is caring!